SaikhanK/gitter/README.md

-# AppDish (Uni Project)
+# Gitter

-Platform for creating and sharing recipes using Spring Boot
+Gitter is a X/Twitter Clone created using Django

 ## Used Technologies

 Here are the languages and frameworks I utilized in this project:
 - **Programming Languages:**
+  - Python
-  - Java
+  - JavaScript
   - HTML
   - CSS

 - **Frameworks and Libraries:**
-  - Spring Boot (Java)
-  - Thymeleaf
+  - Django (Python)

 - **Databases:**
   - PostgreSQL

 - **Other Tools and Technologies:**
   - Git & GitHub
+  - Docker

 ## Features:

- - Recipe Creation
+ - Post Creation
- - Recipe Deletion
+ - Post Deletion
- - Recipe Editing
+ - Post Editing
- - Recipe Commenting
+ - Post Commenting
+ - Post Reposting
+ - Post Like
+ - User Registration
+ - User Login
- - Recipe Rating
+ - User Logout